 When you feel the need to relieve yourself right after eating, it’s not your most recent bite that sends you rushing to the toilet.

 Digestion time varies from person to person.
-Your age, sex, and any health conditions you may have also affects digestion.
+Your age, sex, and any health conditions you may have also affect digestion.

 The entire digestive system can be up to 30 feet long in adults — much too long for food to pass right through you.
 What’s most likely happening to you is something called the gastrocolic reflex.

-The gastrocolic reflex is a normal reaction the body has to eating food in varying intensities.
+The gastrocolic reflex is a natural reaction your body may have to eating food.

 When food hits your stomach, your body releases certain hormones.
 These hormones tell your colon to contract to move food through your colon and out of your body.
 This makes room for more food.